General Educational Development Test (GED)

 - The links and information below were developed for educators and others who work with the GED Test programs in California.

-GED® and GED Testing Service® are registered trademarks of the American Council on Education® and may not be used or reproduced without the express written permission of the American Council on Education.
+GED® and GED Testing Service® are registered trademarks of the American Council on Education® and may not be used or reproduced without written permission.